 Living in Purulia had its own advantage.
 Being a small town and our family being well known we had the privilege of reserving a room at the hospital for Sameep’s arrival for almost a fortnight before his birth.
 Dad had got the hospital room freshly painted and all things new.
 A grand welcome awaited him in this world.
-I was too young, all of 25, when Sameep was born and was nervous of what all is going to happen.
+I was too young, all of 25, when Sameep was born, and so I was nervous, clueless and overwhelmed.
 Apart from Minoo’s regular doctor Dad had called for a senior one from Bokaro, a neighboring town with better medical facility.
 Minoo and me were both excited about the new person to arrive in our life.
-She wanted a boy and I a girl.
+She always wanted a boy, and I, a girl.
 Minoo was admitted to the hospital on 25th.
 When she went in the labor room, the whole family was there outside waiting for his arrival.
 Though we are a small family but long distance cousins, friends had all lined up at the hospital.
 I was anxiously waiting on the stairs and at 3:27 pm the nurse came to inform about Sameep’s birth.
 Suddenly tears rolled down my eyes.
-It was hard to hide the emotions though I tried my best.
+It was hard to hide my emotions though I tried my best.
 Its an emotion you cant explain to anybody.
 The whole family was excited and too happy.
 It was after 18 years we had an addition to the family.
 We were now four generations in the family, living together.
 My grand parents were over the moon.
-Sameep became my model and I took his pictures of every mood and action.
+Sameep became my model and I took his pictures – capturing his every mood, every emotion.
 I used to write about all happenings around the globe with his each event – whether annaprasan or first day at school or first diwali etc.

 He is back home after 8 years of staying away.
 Settling back in the family and with a zeal to take over the family legacy.
 My little love had grown up to live life his way.
 Taller and stronger than me.
 As handsome as I would have dreamt my son to be.
 I know he loves me more than I can even think of.